Non-integrable dimers: Universal fluctuations of tilted height profiles: Renormalization Group analysis

 with obvious notation.
 By using the fact that $\l_h,z_h,A_h,B_{h,r,\o},C_{h,r,\o}$ all converge exponentially fast to their limiting values as $h\to-\infty$, we find that $\mathcal S^{(j),s}_{r_1,r_2\;\o_1,\o_2}(x_1,x_2)$ can be bounded in the same way as \eqref{eq:rem100} and can be absorbed in the error term $R_{r_1,r_2}(x,y)$ in \eqref{hh110}.

-We are left with the dominant parts, $\mathcal S^{(j),d}_{r_1,r_2;\o_1,\o_2}$, $j=1,2$, and to prove \eqref{hh110} we need to connect them to the correlation functions of the continuum model of Section \ref{sec:IR}.
-Let us fix the coupling constant $\l_\infty$ of the continuum model in such a way that $\l_{-\infty;R}(\l_\infty)=\l_{-\infty}(\l)$, so that the critical exponents $\h(\l),\h_1(\l)$ are the same as for the dimer model and one has, in analogy with \eqref{eq:6.84}, denoting by $Z_{h;R}$ the wave function renormalization of the reference model, \be Z_{h;R}=\tilde A_{-\infty} 2^{-\h h}(1+O(\l^2\,2^{\th h})), \ee with $\tilde A_{-\infty}$ an analytic function of $\lambda_\infty$ (and therefore of $\l$) that equals $1$ for $\l=0$.
-The form of the special endpoints is different for the dimer and the continuum model, simply because the external fields $J$ of the continuum model have the structure $J^{(j)}_{x,\o}$ instead of $J_{x,r}$.
+We are left with the dominant parts, $\mathcal S^{(j),d}_{r_1,r_2;\o_1,\o_2}$, $j=1,2$, and to prove \eqref{hh110} we need to connect them to the correlation functions of the continuum model of Section \ref{sec:IR}. {As discussed in Sections \ref{remmm} and \ref{bareZ}, we fix} the coupling constant $\l_\infty$ {and the bare wave function renormalization $Z$} of the continuum model in such a way that $\l_{-\infty;R}(\l_\infty)=\l_{-\infty}(\l)$, so that the critical exponents $\h(\l),\h_1(\l)$ are the same as for the dimer model, {and that the flow of the wave function renormalization of the reference model satisfies \be Z_{h;R}=A_{-\infty} 2^{-\h h}(1+O(\l^2\,2^{\th h})), \ee with the {\it same} $A_{-\infty}$ as in \eqref{eq:6.84}.
+That is, $Z_{h;R}=Z_h(1+O(\l^2 2^{\th h})$.} The form of the special endpoints is different for the dimer and the continuum model, simply because the external fields $J$ of the continuum model have the structure $J^{(j)}_{x,\o}$ instead of $J_{x,r}$.
 In fact, when the multi-scale construction is applied to the continuum model, the value of a special endpoint of type $j=1$ (density) or $j=2$ (mass) is of the form (to be compared with \eqref{YZ})